My Blueberry Nights: Critical reception

 In Hong Kong, critical reception was generally mixed.
-Perry Lam of Muse Magazine compared the film to Wong's earlier work, Chungking Express, and found My Blueberry Nights "a much lesser, more ordinary affair."
+Perry Lam of Muse Magazine compared the film to Wong's earlier work Chungking Express, finding My Blueberry Nights "a much lesser, more ordinary affair."

 Awards and nominations

 Wong Kar Wai was nominated for the Palme D'Or at the Cannes Film Festival and for Best Foreign Film at the Cinema Writers Circle Awards in Spain.